-Each student must complete the program's final examinations and present his/her capstone project.
+Each student must complete the program's final examinations and capstone project.

 The program does not accept transfer of credit or advanced standing for any of the M.S.P.A.S. courses.
 All courses must be taken with the Marietta College program.